jsoomie/school-notebook/README.md

 ## Logs

 Trying to figure out how to add a sidebar menu inside of material ui with ts and have it affect the content of different pages.
+Now just trying to figure out out how to create a drawer from scratch.